-Is swimming skill essential for snorkelling and is it safe for a non-swimmer to snorkel?
+Are swimming skills essential for snorkelling and is it safe for a non-swimmer to snorkel?

 Many snorkelers (myself included) prefer to snorkel with fins.
 Swimming or snorkeling with fins makes it so much easier to make headway when snorkeling.

-Having said all that about a swimming skill being essential, I’m not talking about needing to be a strong swimmer.
+I would therefore say that swimming is required for snorkeling, but not necessarily a strong swimmer.
 You only need basic swimming skills.
-Please use your common sense.
+But please use your common sense.

-To be able to snorkel, you will need to be confident in the water.
-Being able to swim first will give you the confidence you need.
-It will also allow you to be safe when you are in the water.
+To be able to snorkel you must be confident in the water.
+Being able to swim will give you the confidence you need.
+Swimming skills are essential for you to be safe when you’re snorkeling.

 Whenever you enter the water, whether this is in a swimming pool, a lake or the sea, you need to be able to swim first.